Jerry Bowman

-Jerry Bowman (born March 9, 1962) is a retired NASCAR Winston Cup driver from Havre de Grace, Maryland in the United States.
+Jerry Bowman (born March 9, 1962) is an American former NASCAR Winston Cup driver from Havre de Grace, Maryland in the United States.
 Bowman participated in five different Winston Cup Series seasons (1982 through 1989).
 In his career, Bowman raced 3,812 laps and ran 4682.2 mi of racing.
 His total career earnings were $US27,820.
 Participating in only nineteen races, Bowman never won a race or finished in the top-ten (he failed to qualify for three different races).
-His best showing was at the 1985 NASCAR Winston Cup Series season where he finished the season with a position of 43rd in the championship – in addition to having had an average start of 30th place during the entire season and an average finish of 25th place.
+His best showing was at the 1985 NASCAR Winston Cup Series season where he finished the season with a position of 43rd in the championship – in addition to having had an average start of thirtieth place during the entire season and an average finish of 25th place.

+He is no relation to Alex Bowman despite sharing exact last name.